blooop/template_rocker/README.md

 ## Intro

 This a template for creating [rocker](https://github.com/tfoote/rocker) extensions.
-It used [off-your-rocker](https://github.com/sloretz/off-your-rocker) as a starting point, and migrated to use `pyproject.toml` instead of `setup.py` to help manage the development environment and continous integration in a modern way using [pixi](https://pixi.sh).
+It used [off-your-rocker](https://github.com/sloretz/off-your-rocker) as a starting point, and migrated to use `pyproject.toml` instead of `setup.py` to help manage the development environment and continuous integration in a modern way using [pixi](https://pixi.sh).

 This has basic setup for